bottkars/bottkars.github.io/_posts/2021-02-09-AzureStack-Hub-CSI-drivers.md

   credit:
   creditlink:
 ---
-# Protecting AKS Workloads on AzureStackHub Part 1
+# AKS CSI Drivers on AzureStack Hub Part 1

 If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using @ProjectVelero and DellEMC PowerProtect Datamanager.